RhysBrown-EEng/carisurg-portfolio/docs/README.md

 - `updated-preliminary-proposal.pdf`

 - ### Week 3 - Healthcare Workflows & Systems Thinking
-This section explored the system think to ensure the AI-based triage system fit into clincial workflows.
+This section explored the system think to ensure the AI-based triage system fits into clincial workflows.
 Mermaid was introudced as a diagram creation too.
 The final submission included a proposal done using these tools.<br>
 Files located in `docs/week-3/`:
 - `refined-preliminary-proposal.pdf`